NzauM/blog-log/Desktop/Angular/Git-Api/README.md

 ## Support and contact details

-For any issues or contributions,please feel free to contact me on:<br>
+For any issues or contributions,please feel free to contact me on:
-https://github.com/NzauM/Github-API/issues for any issues or bug reports.<br>
+<<https://github.com/NzauM/Github-API/issues> for any issues or bug reports.
-https://github.com/NzauM/Github-API./pulls for any contributions or pull requests.
+<https://github.com/NzauM/Github-API./pulls> for any contributions or pull requests.

 ## Running unit tests